neumino/neumino.github.io/movies.md

 ### Finding &#39;Ohana
-*Released on 2021-01-29, vote average 6.7*
+*Released on 2021-01-29, vote average 6.9*

-The film follows two Brooklyn siblings whose summer in a rural Oahu town takes an exciting turn when a journal pointing to long-lost treasure sets them on an adventure, leading them to reconnect with their Hawaiian heritage.
+Two Brooklyn siblings&#39; summer in a rural Oahu town takes an exciting turn when a journal pointing to long-lost treasure sets them on an adventure, leading them to reconnect with their Hawaiian heritage.

 <iframe id="player"
 	type="text/html"